cobuildlab/cobuildlab-web/src/pages/blog/value-hypothesis-and-growth-hypothesis.md

 * What are they looking for?
 * What do I need to solve the problem?
 * Which resources are involved?
-* Which is my expectation in some years?
+* Which is my expectationve in some years?
 * Which resources will I need in the future?
 * Which I think will be the conversion percent?
 3. Answer these questions an order the list depending on your priorities.